 The major new sexually transmitted disease, Human Immunodeficiency Virus (HIV), arrived in New Zealand in the early 1980s.
 People infected with HIV usually developed Acquired Immunodeficiency Syndrome (AIDS).
 With the loss of immune-system strength, opportunistic infections and cancers were rapidly acquired.
 Before effective treatment was developed, death usually resulted within a year.
 In 2017 there were estimated to be 3,500 people living with HIV in New Zealand.

-The term ‘safe sex’ was coined after the arrival of HIV/AIDS in the early 1980s, with ‘safer sex’ preferred in the 21st century (as condoms did not provide 100% protection against disease transmission).
-Safe sex methods – primarily the use of condoms – became the focus of campaigns to limit the spread of HIV/AIDS (and other sexually transmitted infections).
+The term ‘safe sex’ was coined after the arrival of HIV/AIDS in the early 1980s, with ‘safer sex’ preferred in the 21st century (as condoms do not provide 100% protection against disease transmission).
+Safe sex methods – primarily the use of condoms – became the focus of campaigns to limit the spread of HIV/AIDS and other sexually transmitted infections.

 From the mid-1990s the most common treatment was a combination of antiretroviral drugs, which were first available in 1987.
 Antiretroviral drugs have meant an extension of active lives for those with HIV/AIDS.
 Those without permanent residence in New Zealand do not have access to free treatment for HIV/AIDS.

-The most recent breakthrough in HIV prevention is the availability of a daily pill that people at risk can take to prevent HIV infection.
-PHARMAC (New Zealand’s drug purchasing agency) announced in 2018 that it would publicly fund the use of the HIV Pre-Exposure Prophylaxis (PrEP) drug for people at high risk of HIV infection.
-Access to this drug, brand name Truvada, was funded from 1 March 2018.
+The most recent breakthrough in HIV prevention is the availability of a pill that people at risk can take daily to prevent HIV infection.
+Pharmac (New Zealand’s drug-purchasing agency) announced in 2018 that it would publicly fund the use of the HIV Pre-Exposure Prophylaxis (PrEP) drug for people at high risk of HIV infection.
+Access to this drug, Truvada, was funded from 1 March 2018.
 PrEP drugs have reduced rates of HIV infections in other countries through significantly reducing the chance of acquiring HIV through sexual contact.
-It is estimated that approximately 4,000 people in New Zealand will be eligible to access this drug.
+Approximately 4,000 New Zealanders were eligible to access this drug.

 Aucklander Glenn Mills was diagnosed as HIV-positive in May 2007 but continued to have unprotected sex.
 Seven of about 80 of his partners who were later tested had contracted HIV.
 Mills faced 28 charges, including wounding and attempting to wound with reckless disregard, and infecting and attempting to infect with a disease, when he was found dead in his jail cell in 2009.

-Human papillomaviruses (HPV) are a group of common, sexually transmitted viruses which can cause genital warts and may develop into cervical cancer.
+Human papillomaviruses (HPV) are a group of common sexually transmitted viruses which can cause genital warts and may develop into cervical cancer.
 Between 2008 and 2016 the government funded vaccination against HPV for girls and young women, with the aim of preventing cervical cancer.
-From January 2017 the HPV was free for males and females 9-26 years, including non-residents under 18.
+From January 2017 HPV vaccination was free for males and females aged 9–26, including non-residents aged under 18.

 In the 2000s rates of infection increased.
 With the availability of effective treatments came complacency and a decrease in condom use.
-Syphilis, which had virtually died out, reappeared in 2002, gonorrhoea and chlamydia rose.
+Syphilis, which had virtually died out, reappeared in 2002, and gonorrhoea and chlamydia rose.
 Rates for most STDs dropped in the 2010s, but incidences of gonorrhoea and syphilis continued to increase.
-Chlamydia is the most frequently diagnosed sexually transmitted disease, but rates have stabilised since 2012.
-Those aged under 25 have the highest rates of sexually transmitted infections.
+Chlamydia was the most frequently diagnosed sexually transmitted disease, but rates stabilised after 2012.
+People aged under 25 had the highest rates of sexually transmitted infections.

 In the 19th century and first half of the 20th century, community approaches to sexual health were shaped by a commitment to sex within marriage and a lack of effective treatments for venereal disease.
 Disease prevention would be achieved by abstaining from sex outside marriage.
 When HIV/AIDS became the focus of activism in the 1980s and 1990s, a strongly pro-sex gay community – which faced a particularly high incidence of HIV/AIDS – led campaigns that focused on prevention through safe sex.

 The Contagious Diseases Act 1869 provoked opposition from women and some church groups.
 They argued that the act’s focus on inspection and treatment for venereal disease of women suspected of prostitution allowed ‘vice’ (sexual activity outside marriage) among men to flourish unpunished.
-After decades of protest, a carefully planned campaign by the Women’s Christian Temperance Union (WCTU) resulted in the act’s repeal in 1910.
+After decades of protest, a carefully planned campaign by the Women’s Christian Temperance Union (WCTU) led to the act’s repeal in 1910.